-Undergraduate students can pursue a B.A., B.S., or minor in Speech and Hearing Sciences.
+Undergraduate students can pursue a B.A., B.S., or minor in Speech, Language and Hearing Sciences.
 Graduate students can obtain a master’s degree in Speech-Language Pathology, including a bilingual training track, a clinical doctorate in Audiology, or a research focused Ph.D.
 The Ph.D. can be combined with an Au.D. or clinical training in Speech-Language Pathology.

 A breadth of training